cbuchner1/CudaMiner/README.txt

 --texture-cache  [-C] list of flags (0 or 1 or 2) to enable use of the
                  texture cache for reading from the scrypt scratchpad.
                  1 uses a 1D cache, whereas 2 uses a 2D texture layout.
-                 This is very experimental and may hurt performance on some cards.
+                 Cached operation has proven to be slightly faster than noncached operation on most GPUs.

 --single-memory  [-m] list of flags (0 or 1) to make the devices
                  allocate their scrypt scratchpad in a single, consecutive memory block.
 On Windows Vista, 7/8 this may lead to a smaller memory size being used.
+                 When using the texture cache this option is implied.

+--hash-parallel  [-H] 1 to enable parallel hashing on the CPU.
+May
+                 use more CPU but distributes hashing load neatly across all CPU cores.
+Use 0 otherwise, which is now the default.

 >>> Example command line options, advanced use <<<

-cudaminer.exe -d 0,1,2 -i 1,0,0 -l auto,S27x3,28x4 -C 0,2,1
+cudaminer.exe -H 1 -d 0,1,2 -i 1,0,0 -l auto,F27x3,K28x4 -C 0,2,1
 -o stratum+tcp://coinotron.com:3334 -O workername:password

+The option -H 1 distributes the CPU load across all available cores.

-I tell cudaminer to use devices 0,1 and 2.
-Because I have the monitor attached to device 0, I set that device to run in interactive mode so it is fully responsive for desktop use while mining.
+I instruct cudaminer to use devices 0,1 and 2.
+Because I have the display attached to device 0, I set that device to run in interactive mode so it is fully responsive for desktop use while mining.

-Device 0 performs autotune for interactive mode because I explicitly set it to auto.
-Device 1 will use kernel launch configuration S27x3 and device 2 uses 28x4.
+Device 0 performs autotune and runs in interactive mode because I explicitly set the launch config to auto and the corresponding interactive flag is 1.
+Device 1 will use kernel launch configuration F27x3 (for Fermi) and device 2 uses K28x4 (for Kepler) both in non-interactive mode.

-I turn on the use of the texture cache to 2D for device 1, 1D for device 2 and off for the other devices.
+I turn on the use of the texture cache to 2D for device 1, 1D for device 2 and off for devices 0.

-The given -o/-O settings mine on the coinotrom pool using the stratum protocol.
+The given -o/-O settings mine on the coinotron pool using the stratum protocol.